 3 Exams (Each exam is 120 minutes)

-Paper 1: Marketing people and global

-business (35% of qualification)
+Paper 1: Marketing people and global business (35% of qualification)

 Paper 2: Business activities, decision and

 strategy (35% of qualification)

 Paper 3: Investigating business in a competitive world (30% of qualification)

 4 Units

 Theme 1: Marketing and People

 Theme 2: Managing business activies

 Theme 3: Business decisions and strategy

 Theme 4: Global Business

 COMPLIMENTARY SUBJECTS

 Mathematics, Physics, Biology, Psychology, BTEC Applied Science, Geography

 ENTRY REQUIREMENTS

-GCSE Grade 4 or above (or Level 2 equivalent) in five subjects, including Grade 5 in English Language and Mathematics.
-It is not necessary to have any Level 2 Business Qualifications.

-CAREER LINKS

-Students can progress from this qualification to: Higher education courses such as Business Management, Business Administration, Accountancy and Finance, Human Resource management, marketing, retail Management, Tourism Management and International business a wide range of careers ranging from Banking, Sales, Product Management and General Management to working in public sector organisations or charities.

-OVERVIEW
+Grade 6 in English Language and Maths.

-The aims and objectives of the Pearson Level 3 Advanced GCSE in Business are to enable students to:

-Develop an enthusiasm for studying business, gain a holistic understanding of business in a range of contexts, develop a critical understanding of business in a range of contexts, develop a critical understanding of organisations and their ability to meet society's needs and wants, understand that business behaviour can be studied from a range of perspectives, problems and issues, be aware of the ethical dilemmas and responsibilities faced by organisations and individuals, acquire a range of relevant business and generic skills, including decision making, problem solving, the challenging of assumptions and critical analysis, apply numerical skills in a range of business contexts.
+CAREER LINKS Students can progress from this qualification to: Higher education courses such as Business Management, Business Administration, Accountancy and Finance, Human Resource management, marketing, retail Management, Tourism Management and International business a wide range of careers ranging from Banking, Sales, Product Management and General Management to working in public sector organisations or charities.
+OVERVIEW The aims and objectives of the Pearson Level 3 Advanced GCSE in Business are to enable students to: Develop an enthusiasm for studying business, gain a holistic understanding of business in a range of contexts, develop a critical understanding of business in a range of contexts, develop a critical understanding of organisations and their ability to meet society's needs and wants, understand that business behaviour can be studied from a range of perspectives, problems and issues, be aware of the ethical dilemmas and responsibilities faced by organisations and individuals, acquire a range of relevant business and generic skills, including decision making, problem solving, the challenging of assumptions and critical analysis, apply numerical skills in a range of business contexts.

 AS LEVEL

-2 Exams 80 Marks (on each) Duration - 1 hour 30minutes 50% weighting on each paper towards final AS grade.
+2 Exams 80 Marks (on each) Duration - 1 hour 30minutes 50% on each paper towards final AS grade.

 A LEVEL

 A level - 3 Exams

 Paper 1 & 2: 105 Marks (on each)

 Duration - 2 hours

-35% weighting on each paper
+35% each paper

 Paper 3: 90 Marks

 Duration - 2 hours

-30% weighting of final A-Level grade
+30% of final A-Level grade

 ENTRY REQUIREMENTS

-Prosepctive students will need GCSE Chemistry at Grade 6 or above or GCSE Science at Grade 7-7 or above, GCSE Mathematics at Grade 6 or above and GCSE Grade 4 or above in three other subjects, including English Language.
+Prospective students will need GCSE Chemistry at Grade 6 or above or GCSE Science at Grade 7-7 or above, GCSE Mathematics at Grade 6 or above and GCSE Grade 4 or above in three other subjects, including English Language.

 CAREER LINKS

 Medicine, Vetinary, Pharmacy, Forensic Science, Environmental Chemistry, Research Chemist, Drug Synthesis, Zoology, Petrochemical industries, Teacher, Geologist, Chemical Engineer and many more.
 (Many Universities recognise Chemistry as a facilitating subject).

 COMPLIMENTARY SUBJECTS